ono-midori/ono-midori.github.io/techs/linuxmm.md

 234 };
 ```

-The meaning of each of the field in this sizeable struct is as follows:
+The meaning of each of the field in this sizable struct is as follows:
 - **mmap**: The head of a linked list of all VMA regions in the address space;
 - **mm_rb**: The VMAs are arranged in a linked list and in a red-black tree for fast lookups.
 This is the root of the tree;
 - **mmap_cache**: The VMA found during the last call to find_vma() is stored in this field on the assumption that the area will be used again soon;